webzcom/Super_Strong_Password_Generator_HTA/README.md

 1. Copy HTA file to your Windows PC.
 2. Double Click HTA file.
-3. When Prompted, Allow application to run.
+3. When Prompted, allow application to run.
+4. Click Red X on Window to Close

 Option buttons: